Inline Assembler for Thumb2 architectures¶

 Stack Pointer and Program Counter respectively.

-Where possible the behavior of each instruction is described in Python, for example
+Where possible the behaviour of each instruction is described in Python, for example

 - add(Rd, Rn, Rm)